revaturelabs/interviewquestions/Python/Python-Datatypes/Tuple.md

 print(aTuple)
 ```

-- A.(100,200,400,500)
+ A.(100,200,400,500)

-- B.(100,300,400,500)
+ B.(100,300,400,500)

-- C.AttributeError
+ C.AttributeError

-- D.No output
+ D.No output

 <details><summary> <b>Show Answer</b> </summary>

-**Option c** : AttributeError
+> Option C.AttributeError

 <details><summary> <b>Explanation</b> </summary>

-- A tuple is immutable.
+> A tuple is immutable.
 Once a tuple is created, you cannot remove its items, but you can delete the tuple completely.
 If you try to remove the item from the tuple, you will receive an AttributeError: 'tuple' object has no attribute 'pop'.

  </details>
  </details>

+ ---

-20.A Python tuple can also be created without using parentheses
+20.A Python tuple can also be created without using parentheses.

-- A.False
+ A.False

-- B.True
+ B.True

 <details><summary> <b>Show Answer</b> </summary>

- **Ans**:

-Option:B.True
+> Option .
+B.True

 <details><summary> <b>Explanation</b> </summary>

-- A tuple can also be created without using parentheses.
+> A tuple can also be created without using parentheses.
 It is called tuple packing.

 **Example**: